FrankDoka/Doka-front-end/content/blog/CI-CD-Docker-3/index.md

 ## **Terraform Configuration**

 Terraform offers a systematic and script-driven approach to manage and provision cloud resources.
 The configuration will primarily focus on deploying an EC2 instance configured specifically for this project.
-I will be using variable names and collaborating with Ansibile and Dynamic Inventory to further automate the configuration.
+I will be using variable names and collaborating with Ansibile and Dynamic Inventory to further automate the configuration in a future phase.

 1. **Setting Up Terraform**: Create a main.tf and a variables.tf to hold the Terraform configuration information.
-Since a limited amount of resources are being used, all definitions can be placed in our main.tf
+Since a limited amount of resources are being used, all definitions can be placed in our main.tf.

 ![Terraform Main.tf](images/terraform-main.png)